-We don’t usually think about the learning models we employ during conference sessions, and I believe our events would be better if we did.
-Conventional conferences assume a ready supply of experts to whom we listen while they cover the learning that has been advertised at their sessions.
+What’s the best learning model for conference sessions?
+We don’t usually think about the learning models we employ during conference sessions.
+I believe our events would be better if we did.
+Conventional conferences assume a ready supply of experts.
+We listen to them while they cover the learning advertised for their sessions.
 Here’s how Jeff Hurt describes this approach, which he calls surface learning, contrasting it with deep learning where attendees discover through exploratory activity:

 Content Covered Or Discovered

 “In surface learning, the session reflects the knowledge and skills of the speaker.
 Knowledge is considered a thing that can be deposited into the minds of the listener.
 The attendee consumes as much as the speaker says as possible and tries to store it in the mind.
 The speaker covers as much as they can as fast as they can.

 In deep learning, attendees explore challenging questions, dilemmas and problems using new and past knowledge.
 A focus is put on the attendee testing ideas, correcting them as needed and opening up to new perspectives.
 Attendees spend time discovering and investigating.”

 —Jeff Hurt, We Must Stop Promoting Conference Fast-Track, Artificial, Butt-In-Seat, Surface Learning

 As explained in my books, we know that the active learning that occurs through attendee discovery is indeed more effective than the learning that may result from sharing information with passive listeners.
 More is learned, more is retained, and overall retention is more accurate.
 So I agree with Jeff that discovered learning trumps covered learning.
 But from whom do we discover this learning?